prince-curie/crenet-app/readme.md

-# CRENET-APP
+# create-crenet-app

-A project generator to initialie the creating of apps in Crenet
+A project generator to initialise the creating of apps at Crenet.

 ## INSTALLATION

 Install using the [node package manager]()

-`npm i -g @crenet/create-app`
+`npm i -g create-crenet-app`

 ## USAGE

 ### To Create A new Project
 `create-app -n newProject` or `create-app --new newProjeect`

+Follow the prompts to choose your stack of choice.

 ### To View Help
 `create-app -h` or `create-app --help`